martinkosch/Dimensionless.jl/docs/src/example.md

 ## Finding a dimensional basis
 The first step to set up the similitude problem is to find a suitable set of `m` independent variables that serve as a dimensional basis.
 These variables must span the dimensional space of the studied problem.
-In Dimensionless.jl, constructing such a dimensional basis is achieved by creating an instance of type `DimBasis`.
+As explained above, constructing such a dimensional basis is achieved by creating an instance of type `DimBasis`.
 While creating such a basis using the `DimBasis` function, it is helpful to name the used variables to allow pretty printing of the results later on:
 ```julia
 julia> basis = DimBasis("L"=>u"m", "ρ"=>u"kg/m^3", "μ"=>u"Pa*s")
 DimBasis{...}
 ```
 In this case, a suitable basis could be found by selecting the `m = 3` variables `L`, `ρ`, and `μ` as basis variables.
-Using such a basis, every variable with a unit that lies inside the space spanned by this basis can be expressed as a linear combination of the basis variables.
-At the same time, each dimensioned variable can be transformed into a dimensionless representation using these basic variables.
+Every variable with a unit that lies inside the space spanned by this basis can be expressed as a corresponding dimensionless variable.
 For example, any velocity `V` can be made dimensionless by multiplying it with a factor `L ρ / μ` as can be determined using Dimensionless.jl:
 ```julia
 julia> print_dimless("V"=>u"m/s", basis)
 V L ρ μ^-1